 - Begin making arrangements for animals on any of your approved IACUC proposals:

-- If exporting animals to another institution, contact RRF Import/Export Coordinator Chris Wilber (852-6905).
-See the RRF website for further information and the RRF export form.
+- If exporting animals to another institution, contact CMRU Import/Export Coordinator Chris Wilber (852-6905).
+See the CMRU website for further information and the RRF export form.

 At least 30 days prior to departure:

 - If transferring your IACUC proposal to another Principal Investigator, the original PI must submit an add/remove personnel form requesting the change (for each proposal) via iRIS for IACUC review and approval.